Untested/ReceptionApp/README.md

 I have manged to code the Home screen, which works from mobile to TV resolution.

-## Requirements
+## Run the App

-In order to run this app on your local machine, you need to install the followings:
+You can run this by simply opening the "./public/index.html" in your web browser, alternativetly a live demo is also available at https://untested.github.io/ReceptionApp/public/

+Or install and run the following commands:

 - http://nodejs.org, Download and Install Node JS
 - npm i -g gulp
 - npm i -g http-server

-## Run the App

-You can run this by simply opening the "./public/index.html" in your web browser, alternativetly a live demo is also available at https://untested.github.io/ReceptionApp/public/

-Or follow the commands below, simply run the following commands in your first terminal:
+Once everything installed properly, simply run the following commands in your first terminal.

 - npm install
 - npm run dev (For Development)